 It is unfortunately not an exaggeration to say that many species still alive today are so because of these programmes, and other species who are on the brink of extinction in the wild are being assisted by them.

-It is unfortunately necessary to breed many species in captivity, such as rhinos, tigers and pandas as just a few examples, simply to keep the species alive, due to the fact that the species may have very little or no natural habitat left thanks to their human neighbours, or their natural habitat is simply not safe due to hunting, deforestation or any number of reasons.
+It is unfortunately necessary to breed many species in captivity, such as rhinos, tigers and pandas as just a few examples, simply to keep the species alive.
+Often due to the fact that the species may have very little or no natural habitat left thanks to their human neighbours, or their natural habitat is simply not safe due to hunting, deforestation or any number of reasons.

 “Protecting rhinos in the wild can be very challenging and uncertain.
 Hence, viable populations in captivity are also important as ultimate reservoirs of genetic and demographic material for reinforcement or re-establishment of wild populations as need and opportunity occur.
 When populations get so low like the Sumatran rhino it is important to have an insurance population in captivity and carry out breeding programmes”.
 Save The Rhino Foundation.